jaxankey/TA2/README.md

 Onboard a cargo ship orbiting an alien planet:

-First officer: "Captain, look!
-This planet is crawing with aliens."
+First officer: "Wow this planet is *crawing* with aliens."

 Down the hallway: "Wow, one of these crates is full of guns with unlimited ammo!"

 Captain: "Excellent.
-We must move *immediately*."
+We move *immediately*."

 Helmsman: "Sir, there is nothing of value on that planet, and we are on a peaceful mission to -" (gun butt strikes forehead)